victoriaa-b/victoriaa-b/README.md

 - 👋 Hi, I’m @victoriaa-b
-- 👀 I’m interested in reading and cooking!
+- 👀 I’m interested in reading, cooking and how to build games!
 - 🌱 I’m currently learning Python, HTML and GitHub.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I spend wayy to much money on concert tickets!